Watch-Only Portfolio Tracking: Full Visibility Without the Keys (2026)

 What watch-only is

 A watch-only setup gives the tracker visibility without spending authority.
-Three forms:
+It takes three forms:

-- a read-only exchange API key (balances/trades, no withdrawal);
+- a read-only exchange API key (balances and trades, no withdrawal);

 - a Bitcoin extended public key (xpub/zpub).